“Simplicity is the final achievement.”

 Marjorie is recognized as having created the country’s first financial television and radio talk shows in 1980, aired on PBS Ch.
 8 and KTRH radio respectively, in Houston.
 Texas.
 Today the talk show format is the programming centerpiece for CNN, ABC, CBS, NBC, Bloomberg, Fox News as well as other television, radio stations.

-Her current writing projects also include short stories, THE MAGIK ROOM and TEXAS FRIENDS, DECEASED AND OTHERWISE.
+Her current writing projects include short stories, THE MAGIK ROOM and TEXAS FRIENDS, DECEASED AND OTHERWISE.
 Her writing has appeared in newspapers, magazines, and on the Internet.

 MARJORIE MAXFIELD is a host of a popular Podcast, a professional speaker, and has written a blog for WeddingWire.